djankies/vitest-mcp/README.md

 ### `list_tests`

-List test files in your project. ()
+List test files in your project.
+Helps keep LLMs from slipping back to using command line tools while working with tests.

 | Parameter | Type | Required | Description |
 |-----------|------|----------|-------------|